-Even when you are a winelover, studying and learning everything there is to learn about the drink of the Gods, these 9 facts may surprise you!
+Even when you are a wine lover, studying and learning everything there is to learn about this divine drink, these 8 facts may surprise you!

 - Oenophobia is the fear of wine.
 Yup, that exists.